dustinpfister/blog_posts/_posts/lodash_forown.md

 layout: post
 categories: lodash
 id: 43
-updated: 2020-01-09 21:18:24
+updated: 2020-01-09 21:22:15
-version: 1.10
+version: 1.11
 ---

 Looping over all keys in an object is something that comes up a whole lot when working on a javScript project.
-Sometimes it would be nice to have a method that will only loop over key value pares that are actually part of the object rather than it's prototype.
-For this there is the [\_.forOwn](https://lodash.com/docs/4.17.4#forOwn) method in [lodash](https://lodash.com/) that makes this very easy.
-There is also of course the [\_.forIn](/2018/09/30/lodash_forin/) method as well that will loop over the own properties of an object as well as what is in the prototype object as well.
+Sometimes it would be nice to have a method that will only loop over key value pares that are actually part of the object rather than it's prototype that is inherited.

+One option to do so is the [\_.forOwn](https://lodash.com/docs/4.17.4#forOwn) method in [lodash](https://lodash.com/) that can be used as a way to loop over all the own properties of an object.
+There is also of course the [\_.forIn](/2018/09/30/lodash_forin/) method as well that will loop over the own properties of an object as well as what is in the prototype object also.

+However doins so is not so hard with plain old javaScript by itself also, so these methods are not the most compelling reasons to bother with lodash.
+With that being said I will be looking at some vanilla javaScript solutions for looping over the own properties of an object in addition to using lodash to do so.

 <!-- more -->